Kim Kardashian's Family Sends Her 41st Birthday Tributes

 Mila Kunis Reveals How Ashton Kutcher Reacted to Her 'Parenting …

 Happy Birthday, Kim Kardashian West!
-The reality star and mogul rang in her 41st birthday on Thursday and her famous friends and family gave her lots of love on social media.
+The reality star and mogul rang in her 41st birthday on Thursday and her famous family gave her lots of love on social media.

 Kendall Jenner also went the throwback route, posting pics of Kim holding her as a baby.